What is Lojong?

 Origin and structure

 Lojong is a compound of lo (mind) and jong (training, refining).
-The curriculum traces to Atiśa Dīpaṃkara (982–1054), the Bengali master invited to Tibet to consolidate the second wave of Buddhist transmission, who carried instructions from his teacher Serlingpa on the cultivation of bodhicitta — the awakened heart-mind oriented toward the welfare of all beings.
-Two centuries later the Kadampa teacher Chekawa Yeshe Dorje organised those instructions into the Seven Points of Mind Training — a short text of seven headings under which dozens of pithy slogans are assembled.
-The structure is recognisably classical Tibetan: an oral curriculum, designed for memorisation, in which each slogan is a compressed instruction that opens out into a contemplation of weeks or months.
-Within the Vajrayāna view the practice is the practical curriculum by which the bodhisattva vow is cultivated rather than merely declared.
+The curriculum traces to Atiśa Dīpaṃkara (982–1054), the Bengali master invited to Tibet during the second wave of Buddhist transmission.
+He carried instructions from his teacher Serlingpa on cultivating bodhicitta, the awakened heart-mind oriented toward the welfare of all beings.
+Two centuries later, the Kadampa teacher Chekawa Yeshe Dorje organised those instructions into the Seven Points of Mind Training.
+It is a short text of seven headings under which dozens of pithy slogans are assembled.
+The structure is recognisably classical Tibetan: an oral curriculum designed for memorisation, where each slogan opens into a contemplation of weeks or months.
+Within the Vajrayāna§ view, lojong is the practical curriculum by which the bodhisattva§ vow is cultivated rather than merely declared.

 What the practice consists of